curioustorvald/partband/Elegant Image Gallery Using Partitioned Container Bands.md

 Images designated as “epic” (importance score ≥ 10) form the structural backbone of the gallery layout.
 These high-priority images exclusively occupy main panels, ensuring they receive prominent placement and maximum visual impact.
 The system processes epic images first, treating each as a seed around which an entire band is constructed.

 For ultra-epic images (score ≥ 80), the system applies special handling: these marquee pieces preferentially receive Rule O (full-band display) or rules that minimise subdivision (A, I).
-The algorithm even modifies its rule selection based on epic status—a score-90 panoramic image might bypass complex rules entirely in favor of an uninterrupted showcase, while a score-50 image could anchor a more intricate five-panel arrangement.
+The algorithm even modifies its rule selection based on epic status—a score-90 panoramic image might bypass complex rules entirely in favour of an uninterrupted showcase, while a score-50 image could anchor a more intricate five-panel arrangement.

 ### **Lesser Images: The Supporting Cast**